wuhanstudio/nand2tetris-iverilog/3-Hack/Readme.md

 ## Step 3 - Computer
-Unfortunately, there is no test file, but you can test it on your real hardware.
+Unfortunately, there is no test file in the last section, but you can test it on your real hardware.

 ### Reset.v